QUESTIONS? CALL: (864) 898-5122 | Looking for WHOLESALE HONEY

 Mites & Pests

 By mid summer the varroa mite population will be climbing.
-Research and decide on a varroa management plan for your hives.
+Research and decide on a varroa management plan for varroa_mite06your hives.
 There are several different methods for evaluation and treatment.
 Doing nothing for mite control is not an option for most of us.
 Mites can weaken your colony even if they do not cause the collapse of your hive completely.
 You will need to implement your plan in mid Summer to allow for healthy winter bees to emerge in the Fall.

 We want our Spring Bee Packages to have a good laying queen, a plentiful population of healthy bees and a full food super come October.
 Do you best and remember that beekeeping isn’t always easy and sometimes the beekeeper who does his/her best will still experience hive failures.
 Don’t give up, beekeeping is a learning process that takes time and patience.